 The MassArt Department of Public Safety is in the Tower Building on the 2nd floor at 621 Huntington Avenue, Boston, MA 02115.
-The office can be contacted (24 hours a day, year-round) by dialing 7800 or from any campus telephone, or 617.879.7800 from a mobile phone.
-The office of the Campus Police Chief/ Director of Public Safety can be reached (from 7 a.m. to 3 p.m.
-Monday through Friday) at 617.879.7810 regarding administrative and business matters.
+The office can be contacted (24 hours a day, year-round) by dialing 7800 from any campus telephone, or 617.879.7800 from a mobile phone.

 The MassArt Department of Public Safety responds to all reports of criminal incidents or emergencies and investigates crimes and takes whatever action is necessary to resolve emergencies.
-Dispatchers are available at these respective numbers 24 hours a day to answer your calls.
 In response to a call, the MassArt Department of Public Safety will take the required action, either dispatching a MassArt or Boston Police officer or asking the victim to report to the MassArt Department of Public Safety to file an incident report.
-All reported crimes that are investigated by the college police may become a matter of public record.
-Most MassArt Department of Public Safety reports are reported to Student Development for potential action, as appropriate.
-If a sexual assault or rape should occur, staff on scene, including the MassArt Annual Security and Fire Safety Report 2021
+All reported crimes that are investigated by the campus police and may become a matter of public record.
+Most MassArt Department of Public Safety reports are reported to the Office of Community Standards for potential action, as appropriate.
+If a sexual assault or rape should occur, staff on scene, the Title IX officer will be notified to offer extra support to the individual.